Please correct the errors below.

 1. Select a note or rest within the passage’s first bar.

-2. You’ll see the “starts passage” icon in the current notations panel.
+2. You’ll see the “starts passage” icon in the current notations section.
 Click that icon to change this bar not to start a new passage.

 Passage details